denaeyaa/denaeyaa/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=I+am+Naya;Welcome+to+my+github+profile.)](https://git.io/typing-svg)

 I'm very interested in the world of coding, data, AI and am exploring it passionately.
 Every day is a new opportunity to absorb knowledge and expand my horizons in this dynamic world.
-I am excited to continue learning and growing in this field.
-Come on, let's explore this world together!
+I am excited to continue learning and growing in this field ^^

 ## 🛠️ My favorite tools